jessakmar/demorepo3/README.md

-# Demo Heading
+# Demo #3 Heading

-This is a demonstration description edited!
+This is a demonstration description #2!

-## Demo Subheading
+## Demo #3 Subheading

-This is a description pushed using Git!
+This is a description pushed using Git #2!
+This is another piece of text #2!